 The new free trade zones are expected to take full advantage of their localization and industrial strengths.
 According to an analyst’s statement, the Guangdong FTZ will carry out programs for economic integration with Hong Kong and Macao.
 The Fujian FTZ will emphasize integrated development with Taiwan, while the Tianjin FTZ will focus on the unified growth of Beijing and the Hebei province.

 Detailed information is presented in the graphic below.

 Detailed Description of New Free Trade Zones

 The Fujian FTZ

-The Fujian Zone, which will cover an area of 118 km2, will consist of three parts: the cities of Xiamen and Fuzhou and the county of Pingtang.
+The Fujian Zone, which will cover an area of 118 square km, will consist of three parts: the cities of Xiamen and Fuzhou and the county of Pingtang.
 The Fujian Zone will focus on trade across the strait and cooperation with Taiwan.
-Due to its neighbouring location and social links with Taiwan, Fujian FTZ is significantly important for the Chinese government.
+Due to its neighboring location and social links with Taiwan, Fujian FTZ is significantly important for the Chinese government.

-To facilitate the procedures of new company registration, a special, online platform has been created.
-It holds comprehensive information about departments that are related to cross-border trade, such as the industrial and commercial bureau and the tax bureau.
+To facilitate the procedures of new company registration, a special online platform has been created.
+It holds comprehensive information about departments that are related to cross-border trade, such as the industrial and commercial bureaus and the tax bureau.